plone/training/theming/theme-package.rst

 Extend your buildout configuration
 ----------------------------------

-Add the following builout parts, if they are not already exist:
+Add the following buildout parts, if they are not already exist:

 .. code-block:: ini